 No right to create modifications or derivatives of Eclipse Foundation documents is granted pursuant to this license, except anyone may prepare and distribute derivative works and portions of this document in software that implements the specification, in supporting materials accompanying such software, and in documentation of such software, PROVIDED that all such works include the notice below.
 HOWEVER, the publication of derivative works of this document for use as a technical specification is expressly prohibited.

 The notice is:

-"Copyright (c) 2018, 2021 Eclipse Foundation.
-This software or document includes material copied from or derived from JakartaTM Security https://jakarta.ee/specifications/security/2.0/."
+"Copyright (c) [\$date-of-document] Eclipse Foundation AISBL.
+This software or document includes material copied from or derived from [title and URI of the Eclipse Foundation specification document]."

 Disclaimers